Eva-mibi/firstproject/README.md

 # firstproject
-This is my first project on Software Carpentry with Git hub
+This is my first project on Software Carpentry with Git hub.
+It will contain some software for performing my data analysis.